 Did You Know?

-Did you know that Austin was once the Spinach Capital of the United States?
+Austin was once the spinach capital of the U.S.?

 In the very early 1900s the Colorado River Valley's nutrient-rich soil was used by Austin farmers.
 Many became spinach growers when science proved its health benefit over lettuce. and its popularity began to soar.
 Spinach was hand-picked and loaded onto trains as seen in the photo and shipped to places such as St. Louis, New York, Chicago, Boston, Pittsburgh and Minneapolis.